onap/policy-parent/docs/apex/APEX-Developer-Guide.rst

             .. container:: paragraph

-               One all requirements are in place, APEX can be build.
+               Once all requirements are in place, APEX can be build.
                There are several different artifacts one can create building APEX, most of them defined in their own *profile*.
-APEX can also be build in a standard way with standard tests (``mvn clean install``) or without standard tests (``mvn clean install -DskipTests``).
+APEX can also be built in a standard way with standard tests (``mvn clean install``) or without standard tests (``mvn clean install -DskipTests``).